VinnyVanGogh/toml_cfg_tool/.github/CONTRIBUTING.md

 ## Contributing to the project

 Contributions are welcome!
-If you'd like to enhance RepoName, follow these steps:
+If you'd like to enhance toml_cfg_tool, follow these steps:

 1. **Fork the Repository**